touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

 You need to pass the ssh key configured earlier.

 There are actually 2 versions of the workflow script.
 The other file, `faktorybuild.yml`, performs all operations in the same branch it's run on. `faktorybuildbranches.yml` creates a temporary branch to run builds.
-This is generally better, as the build process involves git operations which can overwrite files and possibly cause conflics.
+This is generally better, as the build process involves git operations which can overwrite files and possibly cause conflicts.

 ### 4 Add and push your code